Solving rescheduling problems in heterogeneous urban railway networks using hybrid quantum-classical approach: Problem description

 \section{Problem description}

 We consider a railway rescheduling problem that includes train reordering, retiming, and shunting movements with rolling stock circulation at stations.
-Also, we consider an urban railway network with mixed tracks from single, double, up to quadruple tracks.
+The considered traffic takes place in an urban railway network with mixed track systems: segments of single, double, to quadruple tracks.

 We model a railway network with edges and nodes of a graph.
-Figure \ref{fig:exemplary_network} depicts an exemplary network layout composed of nodes (station or junction) and edges (single, double, multiple track lines).
+Figure \ref{fig:exemplary_network} depicts an example of a network layout composed of nodes (station or junction) and edges (single, double, multiple-track lines).
 Each edge is composed of one or more \emph{tracks}.
-Each track consists of blocks sections defined by pairs of signals \citep{LUSBY2013713}.
+Each track consists of block sections defined by pairs of signals \citep{LUSBY2013713}.
 Each block section can be occupied by at most one train at a time.
 A subsequent train is allowed to enter the block only after a minimal \emph{headway}: minimal time span between the trains.
-We assume a 2-block signalling system, meaning that two free blocks are required between the consecutive trains.
-We also assume green way policy (trains have the free way to move at the maximal allowed speed between stations), resulting in constant running times for each block.
+To place the model into a real-life railway context, we adopt a 2-block signaling system, meaning that two free blocks are required between the consecutive trains.
+The 2-block signaling system is common across the Polish railway network, and typical for conventional primary railway lines.
+The signaling system affects the model through the way of calculating parameter values (headway times), hence, the model can be applied to various safety systems.
+We assume \emph{green way policy}, that is, trains have the free way to move at the maximal allowed speed between stations.
+This results in constant running times for each block.

 Each node is composed of station tracks (blocks) and interlocking areas.
-One station track can be occupied by one train at a time.
-Routing dependencies between pairs of trains competing for the same resource in interlocking areas are considered in order to to guarantee that only one train from the pair can occupy the area at the time.
+The conflicts described by our model are the following.
+Each station track can be occupied by at most one train at a time.
+Routing dependencies between pairs of trains competing for the same resource in interlocking areas are considered to guarantee that only one train from the pair can occupy the area at a time.